Gully erosion is a severe type of soil erosion that occurs when surface water runoff forms channels that erode soil along drainage lines.

 3. Heavy Rainfall and Drainage Problems

 Heavy rain events cause rapid surface runoff.
-When the land is badly drained or steep, the water runs quicker and more directly, and makes the gullies deeper and wider.
+When the land is badly drained or steep, the water runs quickly and directly, making the gullies deeper and wider.

 The unnatural diversion of water flow may be caused by improperly made road cuts, drainage ditches, and infrastructural development processes, leading to gully erosion in new locations.